-The Companies Act 2006 (Strategic Report and Directors' Reports) Regulations 2013 amended the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 to require large companies to report information on greenhouse gas emissions in their Directors' Reports.
-The Directors have concluded that no reporting is required as none of the Group's companies are large companies or are overseas entities not in scope for this reporting and London Security plc itself is a low energy user.
+The Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013 amended the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 to require large UK companies to report information on greenhouse gas emissions in their directors' reports.
+The Directors have concluded that no reporting is required as none of the Group's UK companies are large companies, its overseas entities are not in scope for this reporting and London Security plc itself is a low energy user.